SammieBarasa77/pizza_sales/README.md

 HAVING SUM(loyalty_points_used) > 0;
 ```

-Market Competition
+### Market Competition

-a.
-Competitor Pricing and Promotions (Manual Data Needed)
+#### Competitor Analysis

-Collect competitor data into a table (e.g., Competitor_Data) and analyze:
+Here, there would be a need to collect competitor data in a table and then be analyzed:
 ```sql
 SELECT
     pizza_category,